-At first ‘admin user’ login subscribers must copy-and-paste their license key into the portal application under Administration, GroundWork License.
+At first login, the admin user must copy-and-paste their license key into the portal application under Administration, GroundWork License.
 Each license is valid for the subscription duration purchased.
 Each GWOS installation has a single license file that controls access to the application user interface.
 The license file affects only user access to the GWOS portal; it does not affect the ability to start/stop application components or the data gathering, processing or notification features of the solution.
 License key validity is checked at user login and is affected by:

 The subscription start and end-date

 The number of monitored devices configured

 Network Service is enabled